Information for School Nurses on Preparedness Planning

 Read the latest CDC recommendations on isolation, quarantine, and test to stay criteria for students and teachers in K-12 school settings.

-Students ages 5 years old and older are eligible for two doses of the Pfizer BioNTech mRNA vaccine.
-Students ages 12 years old and older are eligible for a booster dose 5 months after completion of the primary mRNA vaccine series.
-We strongly encourage all students who are eligible to get vaccinated as soon as possible and those who are fully vaccinated and eligible to get a booster to do so as soon as timing following the second dose permits.
+The CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.
+We strongly encourage all students who are eligible to get vaccinated as soon as possible and those who are fully vaccinated and eligible to get a booster as soon as timing permits.

 Read the June 2021 ABC Science Collaborative report, co-funded by the National Institute of Minority Health and Health Disparities, which provides information to help school leaders and policy makers safely resume in-person learning while also preventing the transmission of COVID-19 within school buildings.

 Find additional guidance for preventing Covid-19 in schools on the CDC Guidance for COVID-19 Prevention in K-12 Schools page, and the CDC Schools, Child Care, and Colleges page.